estherkyx/tp/docs/UserGuide.md

 Format: `linkParent n/STUDENT_NAME n/PARENT_NAME`

 * Links the student identified by `STUDENT_NAME` to the parent identified by `PARENT_NAME`.
-* The names must **exactly match** a student or a parent in TutorFlow (case-sensitive).
+* The names must **exactly match** a student or a parent in TutorFlow (case-insensitive).
 * The person identified as the student must have the `student` category, and the person identified as the parent must have the `parent` category.

 Example:
-* `linkParent n/Alice Pauline n/Daniel Meier` Links the student 'Alice Pauline' to the parent 'Daniel Meier', assuming both exist in the address book with the correct categories.
+* `linkParent n/alice pauline n/daniel meier` Links the student 'Alice Pauline' to the parent 'Daniel Meier', assuming both exist in the address book with the correct categories.

 • [Back to Command Summary](#command-summary)